ShawnBeasleyOTRS/doc-itsm/content/itsm-configuration-management/admin/users-groups-roles/groups.rst

 After installation of the package the following group is added to the system:

 *itsm-configitem*
-   Group for ITSM ConfigItem mask access in the agent interface.
+   Group for accessing the *ITSM Configuration Item* screen of the agent interface.

 .. note::